jolicode/castor/doc/04-context.md

 }
 ```

-By default the `foo` command will not print anything as the `FOO` environment variable is not set.
-If you want to use your new context
+By default the `foo` command will not print anything as the `FOO` environment
+variable is not set.
+If you want to use your new context you can use
-you can use the `--context` option.
+the `--context` option:

 ```bash
 $ php castor.phar foo